4rthurAP/4rthurAP/README.md

 -->
 # Arthur Pereira

-My name is Arthur Pereira and I'm a Fullstack Developer.
-Currently working at WebPassos (remotely) and G7, located in Curitiba, MG (Brazil).
+My name is Arthur Pereira and I'm a BackEnd Developer.
+Currently working at WebPassos (remotely), located in Curitiba, PR (Brazil).

 See my achivements and other cool stuff on my github: [4rthurAP](https://github.com/4rthurAP)